SkylineCommunications/ChatOps-Extensions/README.md

 # Chat Integration

-This guideline is about how to integrate DataMiner into business communication platforms with automation scripts.
+This readme details how to integrate DataMiner into business communication platforms with Automation scripts.

 ## Table of Contents